 “If you belonged to the world, it would love you as its own.
 As it is, you do not belong to the world, but I have chosen you out of the world.
 That is why the world hates you.”
 John 15:19

 “I have given them your word, and the world has hated them because they are not of the world, just as I am not of the world.
 I do not ask that you take them out of the world, but that you keep them from the evil one.
 They are not of the world, just as I am not of the world.
 Sanctify them in the truth; your word is truth.
 As you sent me into the world, so I have sent them into the world.
 And for their sake I consecrate myself, that they also may be sanctified in truth.”
 John 14:17-19

 “You adulterous people!
 Do you not know that friendship with the world is enmity with God?
 Therefore whoever wishes to be a friend of the world makes himself an enemy of God.”
 James 4:4

-If after all of this, you still don’t have any clarity on the issue of secular music, videos and TV, let me leave you with God’s words on the matter:
+If after all of this, you still don’t have any clarity on the issue of media consumption in your home, let me leave you with God’s words on the matter:

 If we make a daily choice to glorify God with everything we say, do, watch, read, I believe that the Spirit will make God’s will for you and your family clear on this issue.